 - Additionally, glycerine can help to soothe and moisturize the tongue.
 It can be particularly helpful for babies teething.

 - With glycerine used to wash your tongue and gums, you will aid in reducing irritation and inflammation.

 - Furthermore, glycerine can help keep your mouth healthy and free from bacteria.

 How can I use glycerine to clean my baby’s tongue?

-How to clean a baby tongue with glycerine?
+How to clean a baby’s tongue with glycerine?
 The child’s tongue is too dirty and greasy, what do we do?
-Do not worry, There are plenty of ways to clean the tongue of your baby.
+Do not worry; there are plenty of ways to clean your baby’s tongue.

 First, we need to know that the baby’s tongue is the most sensitive organ of the body, it is the first organ in the front of the baby to begin the sense of touch, so we need to be careful with the cleaning tool and the method of cleaning the baby’s tongue.
-The use of soft tools and clean softly to avoid damage to the baby’s tongue.
+Baby’s tongue should be protected by using soft tools and cleaning softly.

 To use glycerine to clean your baby’s tongue, follow these steps:

 - Pour a small amount of glycerine onto a clean cloth.

 - Gently rub the cloth over the surface of your baby’s tongue.